stennety/mywebsite/_posts/2024-10-30-MR-Best-Practices.md

 Sometimes reviewers may recommend a code change that may require refactoring.
 If the refactoring will affect many files, consider creating a separate MR to tackle the refactoring first, so that your original MR is focused on the business changes and not the refactoring.

 ### 4. Review Your Code
 Before submitting a merge request, take the time to review your code.
-This self-review process helps catch any obvious mistakes or issues and ensures that your changes meet the project's standards.
+This self-review process helps with catching any obvious mistakes or issues and ensures that your changes meet the project's standards.
 It also shows your commitment to delivering high-quality code.

 ### 5. Test Locally Before Submitting
 Before creating a merge request, thoroughly test your changes locally to catch any obvious issues.
 This helps reduce the burden on reviewers and ensures that the merge request is of high quality.